geff-mutua/aora/readme.md

-# This app is learning app to help in grasping knowledge on react native.
+## This app is learning app to help in grasping knowledge on react native.
 (Crash course)
-# It uses react native file based routing
+## It uses react native file based routing
-# Native wind for styling []
+## Native wind for styling []

+## The App uses appwrite as the backend server